zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-dxp-containers.md

 You can override a DXP container's Portal Properties using a `portal-ext.properties` file.
 This example uses a [bind mount](./providing-files-to-the-container.md).

-1. Create a host folder, a subfolder called `files`, and a `portal-ext.properties` file.
+1. Create a host folder and a subfolder called `files`.

     ```bash
     mkdir -p [host folder]/files
-    touch [host folder]/files/portal-ext.properties
     ```

-1. Add your property overrides to the `portal-ext.properties` file.
+1. Add your property overrides to a `portal-ext.properties` file in the `files` subfolder you created.
 For example,

     ```bash
     echo "jdbc.default.jndi.name=jdbc/MyPool" >> [host folder]/files/portal-ext.properties